ppy/osu-wiki/wiki/Tournaments/MWC/2018/7K/en.md

 18. The multiplayer chatrooms underlie the [osu! community rules](/wiki/Rules).
 All chat rules apply to the multiplayer chatrooms, too.
     - Breaking the chat rules results in a silence.
 Silenced players can not participate at multiplayer matches and must be exchanged for the time being.

-19. In Group stage, 'Win by default' will be considered as win by 4:0, +1.0 score difference ratio.
+19. In the Group stage, a 'Win by default' will be considered as a win by 4:0, +1.0 score difference ratio.
 20. Unexpected incidences are handled by the tournament management.
 Referees may allow higher tolerance depending on the given circumstances.
 This is up to their discretion.
 21. Penalties for violating the tournament rules can be:
-    - Exclusion of specific players for one beatmap
+    - Exclusion of specific players for one beatmap.
-    - Exclusion of specific players for an entire match
+    - Exclusion of specific players for an entire match.
-    - Declaring the match as Lost by Default
+    - Declaring the match as "Lost by Default".
-    - Disqualification from the entire tournament
+    - Disqualification from the entire tournament.
-    - Disqualification from the current and future official tournaments until appealed
+    - Disqualification from the current and future official tournaments until appealed.
     - Any modification of these rules will be announced.

 ### Tournament Registration